nicolai5965/Bachelor-project-remastered/README.md

 # Bachelor-project-remastered
 This repository is a newer version of my bachelor project with my classmate Simon.
 I found that some of the code that we did in the first try where really slow and could be done better.
+I have gotten the code down to a couple of minutes from taking hours.
+The worst part was finding the connection between the nodes.
+One can also make the MLP take hours, but it depends on the parameters one is training the MLP on.